 The bottom line is that using liquid soap or bar soap is a personal choice.
 More than the method of delivery, the most important thing for you to be aware of is how you react to certain additives, such as fragrances and moisturizers.
 Whichever one you choose, note that the U.S. Food and Drug Administration ruled in 2016 that the benefits of using antibacterial soap haven't been proven and that the antibacterial active ingredients triclosan and triclocarban also have not been proven to be safe for daily use [source: FDA].

-If you're interested in learning more about bar soaps, liquid soaps and skin care, see the links on the next page.
+If you're interested in learning more about bar soaps, liquid soaps and skin care, see the links below.